 As I mentioned in this post, I show how to make the sesame filling for the kozhukkatai.
 You may make the stuffing 1 to 2 days ahead and store it at room temperature too.
 Since the stuffing is not cooked and the ingredients used are dry, the stuffing has a good shelf life.

 A lot of households have the tradition to make all festive foods on the day they offer to God.
 If so you can roast the sesame seeds the previous day and grate the jaggery and keep it ready.
 You can instantly blend it and use to make the kozhukkatai.

 I have shown 3 ways to shape them.
 One is with the mould and the other 2 are handmade.

 To make the poornam, you can use white or black sesame seeds.
-If using black sesame seeds, it is a bit more of work since they have to be washed thoroughly, dried a bit and then used.
-Even the white sesame seeds can also be washed and used.
-Since i use organic sesame seeds i skip this step.
+If using black seeds, it is a bit more of work since they have to be washed and rinsed thoroughly to remove the bitter taste.

-Apart from kozhukattai or modak, even ladoos are prepared in many home for Ganesh chaturthi.
-You may also like to check these 28 ladoo recipes.
+Apart from kozhukattai or modak, even ladoos are prepared in many homes for Ganesh chaturthi.

-1. Clean 1 cup sesame seeds and dry roast on a medium flame until you begin to smell them good.
+1. Clean 1 cup sesame seeds.
+Next dry roast on a medium flame until you begin to smell them good.
 Do not discolor them they may lend a bitter taste.
 Cool completely.

 2. Add them to a blender jar.